niti-go/Minneapolis_City_Directories_OCR/README.md

 ## Why I built this project

-This is a trial project for HouseNovel, a startup that creates interactive historical house timelines.
-I gained experience with OCR on scanned documents, layout detection by training object-detection models, data annotation with LabelStudio, and structuring messy data into clean JSON.
+This is a trial project for HouseNovel, a startup that creates historical timelines for homes.
+I learned a lot about image processing and improving OCR results, layout detection by training object-detection models, data annotation with LabelStudio, and structuring messy data.

 ## How I Trained an Object Detection Model